Care homes: understanding your rights

 There is also other important information that the care home should actively provide to you in sufficient time for you to be able to consider it before you agree to have a care needs assessment, and which should be easily accessible to you from the start of your search – this includes information about any trial period offered, and the circumstances in which you could be asked to leave.

-If you are looking for a Care Home locally, read the reports to gain a better understanding of what current residents have said about their experience at the Care Home.
+Read our reports to gain a better understanding of what current residents have said about their experience at the care home.

 2. Terms and conditions